I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 }

-The token ID held by Secrets Manager changed from 25439804 to 25439869.
-Validity on the GitLab side is confirmed via an API call described below.
+The ID of the token held by Secrets Manager changed from 25439804 to 25439869.
+The validity on the GitLab side is confirmed via the API call described below.

-Call the GitLab API with the rotated token to verify its validity.
+Call the GitLab API with the token after rotation to verify its validity.

 curl --header "PRIVATE-TOKEN: glpat-****" \